ka8725/ka8725.github.com/_posts/2013-09-05-cascading-selects-with-ajax-in-rails.md

       @urlTemplate.replace(/:.+_id/, id)
 {% endhighlight %}

-This peace of code adds a function in the *jQuery* *dynamicSelectable* which you can call on select which should be listened to change and populate dependent select.
-Listened select should has data attributes: *selectable-url* and *selectable-target*.
-Their names explains what they are for:
+This peace of code extends jQuery with a *dynamicSelectable* function which you can call on *select* which should be listened to change and populate the dependent *select*.
+The listened *select* should has data attributes: *selectable-url* and *selectable-target*.
+Their names explain what they are for:

-*selectable-url* - is an url pattern with model id.
+*selectable-url* - is an url pattern with the model id.
 For example: `/dynamic_select/:country_id/states`.
-In this case the pattern should be populated with chosen country id (assuming that we add listener to country's select) and request will go to this url to get JSON data for populating related select.
+In this case the pattern should be populated with the chosen country id (assuming that we add listener to country's select) and request will go to this url to get JSON data for populating related *select*.

-*selectable-target* - is an css selector of select which should be populated with given JSON data from the server.
+*selectable-target* - is a css selector of *select* which should be populated with given JSON data from the server.

-I call *dynamicSelectable* function for any *select* on the page which has both data attributes *selectable-url* and *selectable-target*:
+I call *dynamicSelectable* function for every *select* on the page which has both data attributes *selectable-url* and *selectable-target* simultaneously:

 > app/assets/javascripts/application.coffee